StephenLujan/get-simple-cms-polymer-theme/README.md

 > A starting point for building web sites with Polymer 1.0 using GetSimple CMS

-See the [polymer yeoman generator](https://github.com/yeoman/generator-polymer) for more detail.
+See the [Yeoman generator for Polymer projects](https://github.com/yeoman/generator-polymer) for more detail.